Code-Institute-Submissions/school_donations-3/README.md

 ### How does it work?

-This projects uses Python Flask for building a server that interacts with Mongo DB and renders the html page that contains charts.
+This projects uses the Python Flask Framework for building a server that interacts with Mongo DB and renders the HTML page that contains charts.
 Using 3rd party CSS and JavaScript (__see **Tech Used**__), I created **graph.js** which contains the logic and data binding for dashboard elements.
-I inject data from my python class into this file.
+I inject data from my Python class into this file.
 The data will then be filtered using crossfilter.js before being bound to the charts using a combinations of D3.js and DC.js.
-I also use Queue.js, in case I need to read from additional datasources/apis's at a later date.
+I also use Queue.js, in case I need to read from additional data sources/APIs at a later date.

 ## Features